 The first step to assemble a blanket of knitted blocks is to decide the distribution of the pieces and block them.
 Some people prefer to block them first and then think about their distribution, and others choose to first decide the distribution and then block.
 I usually choose the second one because it allows me to block the squares in batches.
 This way, while the second batch of squares in the process of blocking is drying up, I start sewing the first batch 🙂 If you don’t know how to block your squares or want to see a step-by-step guide, I suggest you take a look at my article on blocking.

-To give you an example of the whole process I share the photos of the assembly of my “12 blocks for Xmas” blanket.
+To give you an example of the whole process I’ll share below the photos of the assembly of my “12 blocks for Xmas” blanket.
 If you want to knit more blocks to build more blankets, make sure to check my page “DISHCLOTHS / BLANKET SQUARES”!
 You can find there the links to ALL my FREE block patterns in one place.

 Play with them, placing them in different places until the layout is just as you want it to:

 There are several ways to join the blocks, and I show below the ones that I use the most.
 Before choosing the method however, it is necessary to decide the direction of the joins that will be made first.
 I recommend that you always make the horizontal ones between blocks, for example, and then all the vertical joins.
 That’s what I usually do.

 I use this seam to join one bound-off edge with one casted-on one (or two bound-off or two casted-on edges).
 You need to have the same amount of stitches in each piece because it is worked stitch by stitch, recreating a row.
 Here’s how to do it:

 - Line up the edges of your pieces, with the right sides facing up.